MoldyLunchBox/snowcrash_CTF/level00/hints.md

 to find all files owned by a spesific user we use the command
 	find / -user flag00
-we will see a big output with a lot of permission denied errors i just lookef manually in the output i found two paths without permission denied erroe
+we will see a big output with a lot of permission denied errors i just looked manually in the output i found two paths without permission denied erroe

 # we have:
 	/usr/sbin/jhon